Research Models to Evaluate Drug Candidate Efficacy

-Cancer animal models of Pharmatest include orthotopic and metastasis models, which provide the proper tumor microenvironment that affects tumor growth, metastasis, and drug resistance.
+Cancer animal models of Pharmatest include orthotopic and metastasis models, which provide the proper tumour microenvironment that affects tumour growth, metastasis, and drug resistance.
 This is an improvement from commonly used subcutaneous models, which lack the required microenvironment.

 Pharmatest provides cancer animal models with both human and mouse cancer cell lines.
 Xenograft models use human cancer cell lines, which require the use of immunocompromised animals to allow growth of the human cells in mice.
 Syngeneic models use mouse cancer cell lines that can grow in mice with normal immune systems, allowing to test the efficacy of immunomodulators.

 Pharmatest is currently evaluating humanised mouse models in the context of cancer research, with a primary interest on bone metastasis.
 These mice are engrafted with human hematopoietic stem cells, which potentially mature to cover the whole cascade of human immune system.
 This model provides a new and important platform for immuno-oncology drug discovery.